 We select three channels at near-offset, intermediate-offset, and far-offset and present their full waveforms (Figure 6a, 6c, and 6e) and waveform decompositions (Figure 6b, 6d, and 6f).
-The channels are selected on the positive offset side because the waveforms on the negative side are sign reversed for the simple xz double-couple source.
-The far-field P- and S-wave arrivals clearly stand out as individual pulses at expected P- and S-wave arrivals, except when their corresponding radiation pattern significantly attenuates the signal, for instance, the trace at the near offset (Figure 6a) barely shows any far-field P-wave signal.
+The channels are selected on the positive offset side because the waveforms on the negative side are simply sign-reversed for the simple xz double couple source.
+The far-field P- and S-wave arrivals clearly stand out as individual pulses at expected P- and S-wave arrivals, except when their corresponding radiation pattern significantly attenuate the signal, for instance, the trace at the near offset (Figure 6a) barely shows any far-field P-wave signal.
 For the Brune source model, the $\ddot{M}(t)$ function has a sharp pulse with a high peak followed by a low-amplitude trough.
-In this simulation, this trough is roughly balanced out by the IFSignals that are in phase with the far-field signals.
+In this simulation, this trough is roughly balanced out by the intermediate-far-field signals that are in phase with the far-field signals.

-A profound feature of the synthetic traces observed in Figure 6 is the monotonically increasing (decreasing) amplitude between the far-field P- and far-field S-wave, which resembles what is observed in the processed microseismic field data (Figures 1d and 2b-2d).
+A profound feature of the synthetic traces observed in Figure 6 is the monotonically increasing (decreasing) amplitude between far-field P- and far-field S-wave, which resembles what is observed in the processed microseismic field data (Figure 1d and Figure 2b-2d).
 For near-offset channels, this feature is the leading signal of the trace as the far-field P is hardly detected due to the poor DAS directional sensitivity to broadside incoming waves.
-This monotonically growing (declining) signal may be intuitively attributed to the near-field term because this is the only term that preserves the integration function in the strain analytic solution.
-However, the waveform decomposition shows that it is the synthesis of the near-field term and the INP term.
-The first half of the monotonically increasing signal is mainly the ramp of the INP, i.e., the ramp of the M(t) function, whereas the second half is dominated by the near-field term, which grows with time.
-Therefore, this signal may not be explained by one single term in the analytic strain solution.
-Nonetheless, the near-field and the INP terms are short-range waves that attenuate with distance, and the resultant monotonically growing feature (or declining when the polarity is negative) is therefore a near-field signal that can only be observed at a short distance.
-Also note that this signal has an opposite polarity to the far-field S-wave signal, which means that, when the far-field S-wave arrives, the trace is predicted to turn sharply to the opposite sign.
-This feature is also observed in the field data (Figures 1d and 2b-2d).
+This monotonically growing (declining) signal may be intuitively attributed to the near-field term as this is the only term that preserves the integration function in the strain analytic solution.
+However, the waveform decomposition shows that it is the synthesis of both the near-field term and the intermediate-near-field P term.
+The first half of the monotonically increasing signal is mainly the ramp of the intermediate-near-field P, i.e., the ramp of the M(t) function, while the second half is dominated by the near-field term which grows with time.
+Therefore, this signal may not be simply explained by one single term in the analytic strain solution.
+Nonetheless, both the near-field and the intermediate-near-field P terms are short-range waves that attenuate with distance, and the resultant monotonically growing feature (or declining when the polarity is negative) is therefore a near-field signal that can only be observed at short distance.
+Also note that this signal has an opposite polarity to the far-field S-wave signal, which means, when the far-field S-wave arrives, the trace is predicted to turn sharply to the opposite sign.
+This feature is also observed in the field data (Figure 1d and Figure 2b-2d).